-Creative or Scholarly Project: In groups no larger than five, students will complete a creative or scholarly project related to the course material and present their work to the class.
+Scholarly Project: In groups no larger than four, students will complete a scholarly project related to the course material and present their work to the class.
 Class presentations must be between seven and ten minutes in length.
-The presentations can be prerecorded if the group members prefer this option.
+The presentations will be prerecorded and posted to Canvas.
 Individual and group grades will be given for the project.
 The AAC&U Oral Communications rubric will be used to assess the presentation which will be worth 100 points.
 The group members will receive one grade for the oral presentation.
 In addition, each student must complete an essay of 500-750 words related to the presentation.
 The essay can be primarily informative in nature and must draw upon at least three secondary sources, one of which must be an article from a peer-reviewed academic journal.
 More details about this assignment will be posted on Canvas.